 Request

-M6.
-Medications Warning
+M7.
+Medications General Warning

-Example: Please check with your surgeon if you are required to cease medications which increase bleeding e.g. (not limited to) Clopidogrel, apixaban, warfarin.
+Example: Please check with your surgeon if you are required to cease medications which increase bleeding eg. (not limited to) Clopidogrel, apixaban, warfarin.

 CREDIT – Dr Chris McMahon